 Another way this equation can be written is with the ions:

-You may be wondering why we’re using the word base instead of alkali.
-This is because, a base that dissolves in water is called an alkali.
+We use the word base instead of alkali because an alkali is a base that dissolves in water.

-If a base is insoluble, for example calcium hydroxide, it can’t dissolve in water.
-This means it can’t form an alkali.
-However, if you reacted it with an acid, it would still form salt + water.
+Insoluble bases, such as calcium hydroxide, cannot dissolve in water.
+This means that it can’t form an alkali.
+However, if you react it with an acid, it will still form salt + water.

 In this example, hydrochloric acid (HCl) is reacting with sodium hydroxide (NaOH) to form Sodium chloride (NaCl) and water (H2O).